-Apparent (but solvable) Dilemma (see Section 1)
+Apparent (but solvable) Dilema (see Section 1)

-- MPLS-TP OAM as defined does not work on multipath. - CCV fate sharing is affected. - LM accuracy is affected. - There are other impacts. - Core networks make extensive use of ECMP and LAG. - Providers claim to have 30x 10GbE and 40x 10GbE links. - Link bundling placing each LSP on only one component is inefficient and scales poorly (see next slides)
+- MPLS-TP OAM as defined does not completely work on multipath - CCV fate sharing is affected. - LM accuracy is affected. - There are other impacts. - Existing core network make extensive use of ECMP and LAG. - Providers clain to have 30x 10GbE and 40x 10GbE links. - Link bundling is inefficient and scales poorly